Everad/cpa-everad-book/lists.md

 #Lists
 Endpoints for receiving different lists, used by other parts of API.

+Use `?lang=ru` or `?lang=en` query parameters in the URL to explicitly request localized versions of lists.
+English is set by default unless your browser language or your user profile language are supported by the API.
 ##Endpoints
 {% method %}
 ###`GET /lists/languages`